 Dr. Os Guinness’ Transcription

 Thank you very much.
 It’s an enormous pleasure to be here.
 Meeting some of you as you came in and seeing where many of you are from, is a great honor for me.
 Several of your countries I’ve had the privilege of visiting and some of them are on my bucket list to finish visiting while I’m still on the earth.
 As many of you can tell from my name, I’m Irish.
-I was born in China, educated in England and lived in Switzerland, now living in the United States. […]
+I was born in China, educated in England, lived in Switzerland, now living in the United States. […]

 Let me start with a story that has triggered a lot of my thinking.
 The great German Chancellor Otto von Bismarck was dying at the end of the 19th century and a friend asked him, “Otto what will be the decisive factor in the 20th century?”

 Of course we can look back a hundred odd years later and see if he’s right.
-Bismarck surprised his friends by saying, “What will be decisive, is that the Americans speak English.” […] [He meant] the world would not be led by European power, but it became the American century.
+Bismarck surprised his friends by saying, “What will be decisive is that the Americans speak English.” […] [He meant] the world would not be led by European power, but it became the American century.

 In the same way people are saying today, “What is the decisive factor in the 21st century?”

-I’m moved by the fact that three of the great questions are inevitably, inextricably involve religion and the challenge of religion.
+I’m moved by the fact that three of the great questions inevitably, inextricably involve religion and the challenge of religion.

 One question (and I’ve debated this in China), which faith will replace Marxism in China?
-As they say openly the parties in power, the ideology is increasingly hollow and they’re looking towards will it be Confucianism, Nationalism, Buddhism, or maybe the majority emerging faith – the Christian faith – hugely important for China and for the world.
+As they openly say the parties in power, the ideology is increasingly hollow and they’re looking towards, will it be Confucianism, Nationalism, Buddhism, or maybe the majority emerging faith, the Christian faith…hugely important for China and for the world.